18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

-unfortunately never seen folks that give me such comments ever again in such a space or seen a possibility to work with them in or outside of the university to do something more strategic, so I wonder (maybe ingenuously, because there are obvious answers here) if these kinds of criticisms were really about there being better paths to establishing that other collectivity or socialist future -- if so,
+unfortunately never seen folks that give me such comments ever again in such a space or seen a possibility to work with them in or outside of the university to do something more strategic, so I wonder (maybe disingenuously, because there are obvious answers here) if these kinds of criticisms were really about there being better paths to establishing that other collectivity or socialist future -- if so,